phalcon-orphanage/docs/en/api/phalcon_flash.md

 | Namespace  | Phalcon\Flash |
 | Extends    | \Phalcon\Exception |

-Exceptions thrown in Phalcon\Flash will use this class
+Exceptions thrown in Phalcon\Flash calsses will use this class